-Teach Your Dog to Come When Called, No Matter What!
+How to Teach Your Dog to Come… No Matter What!

-Sometimes I think I am a Golden Retriever, everything is exciting to me, everything is fun, everything should be a game and everything is important, but I guess I am blonde.
+The question I immediately ask is “Are you FUN to come to?”
+Sometimes I think I am a Golden Retriever, everything is exciting to me, everything is fun, everything should be a game and everything is important, but then again, I am a blonde.